kania0507/kania0507/README.md

 <br>
 <div>
 <p>⚡Check out <a href="https://projects-nu-one.vercel.app/">my web projects</a><br>
-  ⚡and <a href="https://seowp.pl">my blog mostle about Wordpress & SEO, but also about web development and securing webapps</a>
+  ⚡and <a href="https://seowp.pl">my blog mostly about Wordpress & SEO, but also about web development and securing webapps</a>
 </p>

 🌱 I’m currently learning <a href="https://github.com/kania0507/cybersecurity-docs/blob/master/SUMMARY.md">cybersecurity</a>, I'm a participant in the Cyber Women Leaders program<br>